nishanthsudhaharan29/Real-time-Data-Streaming-Weather-Report-System/README.md

 8. **Data Activator** – Detects predefined weather thresholds and triggers email alerts.
 9. **Azure Key Vault** – Manages and secures API keys and other secrets.
 10. **Cost Management** – Tracks resource usage and manages cost efficiency.

+## Real-World Value

+This solution provides significant value across various domains:

+- **Personal Safety**: Users receive immediate email alerts during hazardous weather conditions such as storms or extreme temperatures, enabling timely response.
+- **Business Operations**: Industries like logistics and aviation can use this system to monitor real-time conditions and proactively manage delays or disruptions.
+- **Government & Emergency Services**: Local agencies can monitor live weather feeds and automate alerts for disaster response and planning.

 ## Technology Stack